NFeruch/reddit2text/README.md

 <a id="features"></a>

 ## Features
-- Convert any Reddit post into structured text format.
+- Convert any Reddit thread (the post + all its comments) into structured text.
-- Include all comments, with support for specifying maximum comment depth.
+- Include all comments, with the ability to specify the maximum comment depth.
-- Configurable comment delimiter for visual separation of nested comments.
+- Configure a custom comment delimiter, for visual separation of nested comments.

+> **Have a Feature Idea?**
-> **Want Something Added?**
+>
-> Simply ***open an issue*** here on github and tell us what should be added to the next release!
+> Simply ***open an issue on github*** and tell us what should be added to the next release!

 <a id="installation"></a>

 ## Installation
-Install reddit2text using pip
+Easy install using pip
 ```sh
 pip3 install reddit2text
 ```